wanggrun/SYSU-30k/README.md

 <p align='center'>Figure 3: Examples in the test set of SYSU-30k.
 Each pair represents a pair of images belonging to the same person category, but taken by different cameras.
 Left: query images; Right: gallery images.</p>

+# Citation

+If you use these models in your research, please cite:

+@inproceedings{wang2020weakly,

+      title={Weakly Supervised Person Re-ID: Differentiable Graphical Learning and A New Benchmark}, author={Guangrun Wang and
+              Guangcong Wang and
+              Xujie Zhang and
+              Jianhuang Lai and
+              Zhengtao Yu and
+              Liang Lin},
+      booktitle={ IEEE Transactions on Neural Networks and Learning Systems (T-NNLS)}, year={2020}
+      }